aspose-cells-cloud/Aspose.Cells-Products/cells/en/nodejs/saveas/xlsx-to-sql/_index.md

 ---
 title: Save XLSX as SQL API for NodeJS
-description: Cloud APIs & SDKs for Microsoft Excel & OpenOffice Calc.
-Convert spreadsheet to other format file.
+description: Using Aspose.Cells Cloud SDK for NodeJS to save XLSX format file as SQL format file.
 url: /nodejs/saveas/xlsx-to-sql/
 ---